 Recent engagements have included appearances with the Oxford Philharmonic Orchestra, performing with soloist Evgeny Kissin and in Brussels as part of NATO's 70th anniversary celebrations.
 A frequent collaborator with flautist Elisabeth Parry and pianist John Alley, Jonathan has consulted on several of their publications and appeared alongside them in performances of original arrangements.

-As a baroque flautist, Jonathan has performed with Les Arts Florissants and The English Concert in America, and frequently appears with Oxford-based ensemble Instruments of Time & Truth, including recently as a soloist in Bach's Brandenburg Concerto No. 5 alongside violinist Bojan Čičić.
+Described by the Wall Street Journal as an "exceptional" baroque flautist, Jonathan has performed with Les Arts Florissants and The English Concert in America, and frequently appears with Oxford-based ensemble Instruments of Time & Truth, including recently as a soloist in Bach's Brandenburg Concerto No. 5 alongside violinist Bojan Čičić.

 After lockdown was imposed on the UK as a result of the coronavirus crisis, Jonathan launched the online performance platform Recital Stream, bringing live performance to the living rooms of those in isolation.
 Recital Stream was featured in The Guardian and on the BBC Music Magazine website, and showcased artists such as flautist Anthony Robb, bassist Sam Suggs and baroque violinists Alana Youssefian and Augusta McKay Lodge.
 During this period he was also invited to participate in numerous video and socially-distanced projects, including a recording of Charpentier works with Edward Higginbottom, and the Oxford Bach Soloists' epic St John Passion in Isolation.